 Okay, so what do you do?:

-be a delegate for your congregation and vote in Plenary- which takes up a lot of the time at GA.
+At General Assembly, you can go to workshops, worships, be a delegate for your congregation and vote in Plenary- which takes up a lot of the time at GA.
 Plenary is basically business time, no, not the business time you think of in that Flight of the Concords song, it's the classic UU buisness.
 Meaning, people talk. a lot.
 Sometimes about really unimportant details.
 Though thankfully we have someone- our wonderful moderator, Gini who can control our "chalice throwing" (chalice throwing: when Unitarian Universalist's become angry at each other and about not very important details- compared to the larger picture) at each other.

 This GA was also the 50th anniversary of the UUA-when the Unitarians and the Universalists joined together.